 Her interviews suggested that patients with PTSD, on average, would give up to 13 years of their lives to live unburdened by the symptoms of the disorder.

-In an attempt to offer cutting edge information on the treatment of trauma and PTSD, NICABM has provided many teleseminar series on the Treatment of Trauma.
+In an attempt to offer cutting edge information on the treatment of trauma and PTSD, NICABM has provided many courses on the treatment of trauma.

 Which symptoms of PTSD have you found to cause the most damage with your patients?
 Please share your thoughts below.